 The south eastern tip of the island has many idyllic small towns sat low along the seafront.

 The largest town is Poroacao, a 40 minute drive south east of Furnas.
-Poroacao features a small but pretty beach as well as a small but pretty town centre with a handful of cafes and restaurants.
+Poroacao features a small but pretty beach as well as a cute town centre where you’ll find a handful of local cafes and restaurants.

 The tiny picturesque town of Ribeira Quente is worth dropping by to sit and watch the beach and admire the few narrow terraced white streets that sit jaggedly facing the sea against the high green cliffs and hills.